Lo-GR/crudbuddy/README.md

 ## _Description_ 📃

-This application is designed to help developers generate basic CRUD in a MvC or API environment for a C# and .Net application.
+This application is designed to help developers generate basic CRUD API for a C# and .Net application.

 ---